But starting sentences with conjunctions has a few grammatical rules.

 These two groups of words clearly sound different in use, and naturally, change the formality of writing.

-But all words, phrases and clauses need to be connected logically and in a way that your reader can clearly understand.
+But all words, phrases and dependent clauses need to be connected logically and in a way that your reader can clearly understand.

 The English language is forever evolving.
 So, what was accepted as the rule in the middle of the last century does not necessarily hold true today.